Choosing a Birding Tour

 Let’s say you’ve winnowed your choice down to just two or three companies, each appearing to run birding tours of the sort you want, at a time when you can and want to travel, and going to about the same places at about the same price.
 As similar as these tours might seem, they may in fact be operated quite differently.
 Some tours are aggressive, rising early and spending most or all of the day in the field in search of birds.
 These tours will certainly see more birds but they may also be very tiring.
 At the other extreme, a relaxed tour may offer optional early morning excursions followed by breakfast followed by a late-morning excursion; but more sleep almost always means fewer birds.
 Experienced tour participants can get an indication of the tour type by looking at past bird lists.
 Tours whose bird lists include lots of nocturnal birds and shy species almost certainly spend more time in the field.

 Some birding tours use large buses, while others use smaller mini-buses or vans often driven by the leader.
 There are advantages to each.
-The larger buses are usually more comfortable with larger windows for viewing; some have restroom facilities.
+The larger buses are usually more comfortable with larger windows for viewing.
 In tours with considerable driving, a larger bus can save wear and tear on both participant and leader alike.
 Smaller self-drive vehicles, however, can react far more quickly to roadside birds.
 They can often get down small roads and into small parking spaces that the big buses can’t or won’t negotiate.
 If there are two smaller vehicles, it’s possible to split the group temporarily to satisfy differing objectives.
 With self-drive vehicles, the day can begin early and end late without incurring the resentment of the driver.

 If the pace of the tour is important to you, ask the organizing company to describe the typical day afield.
 If you find the answers too general or unsatisfying, ask if you could talk with the leader or past tour participants.